-&lt;sup>1 While the precise definitions of the different types have been subject of much debate, going into these detailed distinctions is considered beyond the scope of this submission.
+1 While the precise definitions of the different types have been subject of much debate, going into these detailed distinctions is considered beyond the scope of this submission.
 The definitions used are for the purposes of Articles 2 and 3 common to the Geneva Conventions.

-&lt;sup>2 See Article 2 common to the Geneva Conventions for the definition of an IAC.
+2 See Article 2 common to the Geneva Conventions for the definition of an IAC.
 See also The Prosecutor v.
 Dusko Tadic, Decision on the Defence Motion for Interlocutory Appeal on Jurisdiction, ICTY, IT-94-1-A, 2 October 1995, para.
 70 ("whenever there is a resort to armed force between states").

-&lt;sup>3 See for a comprehensive study on customary international humanitarian law rules, ICRC, Study on Customary International Humanitarian Law, 2005 (ICRC Study on Customary International Humanitarian Law).
+3 See for a comprehensive study on customary international humanitarian law rules, ICRC, Study on Customary International Humanitarian Law, 2005 (ICRC Study on Customary International Humanitarian Law).

-&lt;sup>4 The concept of NIAC is not defined in treaty law.
+4 The concept of NIAC is not defined in treaty law.
 In the Tadić Opinion and Judgment, the ICTY determined that a NIAC in the context of common Article 3 exists when the armed group involved in the conflict is sufficiently organised and the violence associated with the conflict is protracted in nature.
 See The Prosecutor v.
 Dusko Tadic, Opinion and Judgment, ICTY, IT-94-1-T, 7 May 1997, para 562.

-non-state armed group involved is not sufficiently organised.
-IHL describes such situations as "riots, isolated and sporadic acts of violence and other acts of a similar nature".
+IHL does not apply to situations of "internal disturbances and tensions".
+They do not qualify as armed conflicts because either the violence has not yet reached a sufficient level of intensity or because the non-state armed group involved is not sufficiently organised.
+IHL describes such situations as "riots, isolated and sporadic acts of violence and other acts of a similar nature".5

-The question to what extent IHRL applies to situations of armed conflict - both IACs and NIACs - and the relationship between IHL and IHRL has been the subject of much discussions.
+The question of to what extent IHRL applies to situations of armed conflict - both IACs and NIACs - and the relationship between IHL and IHRL has been the subject of much discussion.
 It is today recognised that both IHL and IHRL apply during armed conflicts and that they provide complementary and mutually reinforcing protection.
-The rules of IHL are generally considered to prevail as lex specialis wherever they deal with a subject matter also tackled by human rights - in particular regarding the use of force and procedural safeguards for internment.
-This means that while the emergence of an armed conflict triggers the applicability of IHL, it does not suspend the applicability of IHRL.
-Only if the conflict causes a public emergency may a State derogate from its human rights obligations if strict substantive and procedural requirements are met.
+The rules of IHL prevail as lex specialis wherever they deal with a subject matter also tackled by human rights - in particular regarding the use of force and procedural safeguards for internment.6 This means that while the emergence of an armed conflict triggers the applicability of IHL, it does not suspend the applicability of IHRL.7 Only if the conflict causes a public emergency may a State derogate from its human rights obligations if strict substantive and procedural requirements are met.

 IHL does not express explicit provisions that protect freedom of expression or information.
-There are a number of instances, in which questions impacting freedom of expression and information will be governed by IHL.
+There are several instances, in which questions impacting freedom of expression and information will be governed by IHL.
 This will be, for instance, around the protection of journalists and media professionals during armed conflicts - albeit these provisions are aimed at protecting individuals carrying out journalistic functions rather than at protecting the journalistic function as such - or the permissibility of propaganda.
 However, in most instances, there will be no IHL rules that apply to freedom of expression issues during armed conflicts.
 In those cases, freedom of expression and information will apply in the same manner in times of peace as they do in times of armed conflict.
 Yet, freedom of expression and freedom of information are often a serious casualty in both IACs and NIACs and restricted in a manner that does not comply with IHRL by meeting the requirements of the three-partite test (be prescribed by law, adopted in pursuit of a legitimate aim, be necessary and proportionate).